MartinLampel/drlnd_p3_collab-compet/REPORT.md

   samples of this buffer, which might come from different timesteps (and potentially from different versions of the exploratory policy).

+  Here are some advantages of policy-based methods:
+- **Continuous action spaces** &mdash; Policy-based methods are well-suited for continuous action spaces.
+- **Stochastic policies** &mdash; Both value-based and policy-based methods can learn deterministic policies.
+However, policy-based methods can also learn true stochastic policies.
+- **Simplicity** &mdash; Policy-based methods directly learn the optimal policy, without having to maintain a separate value function estimate.
+With value-based methods, the agent uses its experience with the environment to maintain an estimate of the optimal action-value function, from which an optimal policy is derived.
+This intermediate step requires the storage of lots of additional data since you need to account for all possible action values.
+Even if you discretize the action space, the number of possible actions can get quite large.
+And, using DQN to determine the action that maximizes the action-value function within a continuous or high-dimensional space requires a complex optimization process at every timestep.

 In DDPG the actor is the policy based part and the critic is the Q-learning part.
 To learn the actor function <a href="https://www.codecogs.com/eqnedit.php?latex=\mu(s|\theta^Q)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mu(s|\theta^Q)" title="\mu(s|\theta^Q)" /></a> the DDPG algorithm performs gradient ascend w.r.t parameters to solve